symptomnavi.ch

 • You accept your situation

-• You are sometimes afraid when you think about your future
+• Sometimes, you are afraid when you think about what will happen in the future

 What you can do for yourself...